singularian/mdencode/docs/EXAMPLES.md

 ### Example 1

-The program `decoderRandom` is creating a random 6 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
+The program `mdtest` is creating a random 6 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
 It creates a random 10 byte array and a 64 bit modulus and a modulus exponent and then creates a sha1 hash and md5 hash.
 A modulus scan can use any number of signatures including ripe160 or sha3.
 It calculated and found a hashed 10 byte block in two seconds on a Ryzen 2700x with 16 threads.

-`$GOPATH/github.com/singularian/mdencode/code/testdecode/decoderRandom`
+`$GOPATH/github.com/singularian/mdencode/code/testdecode/mdtest`
 ```
-$ ~/projects/src/github.com/singularian/mdencode/code/testdecode$ ./decoderRandom -block=10 -mod=64 -thread=16
+$ ~/projects/src/github.com/singularian/mdencode/code/testdecode$ ./mdtest -block=10 -mod=64 -thread=16
 starting modulus scan threads  16  start thread  0  end thread  16  byteblock size  10  byteblock  [170 182 97 211 89 129 255 229 35 197]
 Not Found Block  [255 241 97 211 89 129 255 229 35 197]
 Total time  2.733ms